jonathan-norris/jonathan-norris.github.io/about.md

 ### Work in Progress
 <hr>

-Beliefs on Children’s Human Capital Accumulation and Mothers at Work (with Cesarine Boinet, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, and Zhan Shi)

 The Value of Political Connection: Evidence from an Anti-Corruption Campaign in China (with <a href="https://sites.google.com/site/qaquocanhdo/" style="color: black;">Quoc-Anh Do</a> and <a href="https://sites.google.com/site/feixugracesunshine59/fei-xu" style="color: black;">Fei Xu</a>)